nsayer/Evil_Simon/README.md

 * The "impossible" level is activated by pressing any two buttons to start.
 Here the button colors are randomized at every step during the player's turn.

+If you let Симон sit for 30 seconds waiting for a game to start, it will turn itself off.